2/2: Numerous Small pockets of unsupported terrain released naturally in the tsaina valley 2′ deep.

 Be aware that the elevation bands have changed on our website.
 Low is now below 2000′, Mid is 2000-4000′ and high is 4000′ and above.

-The avalanche hazard is moderate at all elevations.
-Warming temperatures and light snowfall is beginning to create a top heavy snowpack.
+The avalanche hazard is considerable at all elevations.
+Warming temperatures and light to moderate snowfall is beginning to create a top heavy snowpack.
 With continued warm temperatures and snowfall, stress is slowly being added to a weak snowpack and will cause the hazard to increase through the week.
-Human triggered avalanches are possible today.
+Human triggered avalanches are likely today.
 Avoid travel in or below large avalanche paths and terrain traps.

 Forgot your password?